VT-Evia/content-discipline/stage3/activity.md

 ### Creating content

 Students should plan and create DITA topics (and a map) or Markdown files for entries in a collection.
+We recommend using the [github.dev web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor), which provides many of the benefits of Visual Studio Code without additional downloads.If students or instructors do not want to interact directly with DITA code, they can use the demo version of [Oxygen Web Author](https://www.oxygenxml.com/xml_web_author.html), which integrates with GitHub and is functional for lightweght projects.
+For more advanced, semester-long projects, instructors should consider a downloadable DITA editor like [Oxygen Editor](https://www.oxygenxml.com/), which is relatively affordable in its academic license and also offers a free trail, or [XMLMind](https://www.xmlmind.com/xmleditor/), which offers an open source personal edition.

 The assignment must require one topic or file per entry, following a content model in a detailed but concise tone.
 Images must include alt text content and, if included in DITA topics, be embedded in `<fig>` environments.

 Consult the resources page for this stage, which includes readings about Lightweight DITA (LwDITA).
 In LwDITA environments, a collection can include both DITA and Markdown topics.